 When should I apply?

-Language schools typically have admissions 4 times a year.
-They accept students for January, April, July, and October start.
+Language schools typically have admissions four times per year.
+They accept students for January, April, July and October starts.
 The actual application deadline will be several months before admission.

 |SEMESTER START||APPLICATION DEADLINE|